Role-based access control

 2

-Upon login, you must set a JWT for the user using a secret key that we will provide you with.
-The JWT must have a fern claim with a key called roles.
+Upon login, set a JWT for the user using a secret key that Fern provides.
+The JWT must include a fern claim with a roles array:

 1{